North Korea ghost town reflects deeper woes as it woos Chinese

 But Chinese companies may be wary of buying assets over concerns that this could cause a diplomatic rift with the South and impact their strong bilateral trade.

-One Chinese operator traveling with the group, who asked not to be identified, told Reuters: "We are not willing to get involved."
+One Chinese operator travelling with the group, who asked not to be identified, told Reuters: "We are not willing to get involved."

 An American businessman, however, has stated his interest in running tours to the resort.
 Reports also say the North has sought a new partner in Japan.